wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/index.rst

      :width: 100%

-With all-in-one deployment, the communication is encrypted using SSL certificates generated with the ``wazuh-cert-tool.sh``.
+In a all-in-one deployment, the communication is encrypted using SSL certificates generated with the ``wazuh-cert-tool.sh``.
 Also, extra Elasticsearch roles and users are added to make sure that the Wazuh Kibana plugin works correctly.

 To guarantee the expected performance of the Wazuh components, verify that the host meets the hardware requirements described in the :ref:`Requirements <installation_requirements>` section.